-- Global simple types that are referenced by prefixLengthType property - (11) The absence of any narrespace implies its a DFDL attribute.

-Global elements that are the document root.
+- Global simple types that are referenced by prefixLengthType property - Global elements that are the document root.

 Some situations suggest likely errors, but a DFDL processor cannot be certain.
 In these situations, a DFDL processor may issue warnings to assist a DFDL schema author in identifying likely errors.
 An important case of this is when the DFDL processor encounters a schema component and annotation where there are explicitly properties that are not relevant to the component as defined.
 Depending on the specifics of the component and property the DFDL processor can or must take certain actions.
 If the: